aaagab/nargs/developer.md

 main.py --arg:'value'
 main.py --arg:'value1 value2 "this is value3"'
 main.py --arg:"value1 value2 'this is value3'"
-main.py @a=value
-main.py @a="value"
-main.py @a='value'
-main.py @a='value1 value2 "this is value3"'
-main.py @a="value1 value2 'this is value3'"
-main.py @a:value
-main.py @a:"value"
-main.py @a:'value'
-main.py @a:'value1 value2 "this is value3"'
-main.py @a:"value1 value2 'this is value3'"
 ```

 ### Concatenated Flag Aliases

-Flags aliases are one char aliases with or without prefix that can be used with the at symbol `@` as prefix. i.e. `prog.py @abc` where `a`, `b`, and `c` are different aliases that can come from the same argument or from different arguments.
+Flags aliases are one char aliases that can be used concatenated.
+The first flag must use its prefix and the other concatenated flags do not use their prefixes. i.e. `prog.py /abc` where `a`, `b`, and `c` are different aliases that can come from the same argument or from different arguments.
-Concatenated flag aliases are also called flag set and are always related to a particular argument.
+Concatenated flag aliases are also called flag set.
 Each argument may have its own flag set.
 Flag set are not shown by default on command-line usage.
 Flag set can be seen if any when using built-in usage argument with command-line `prog.py --usage --flags` or when printing the help with built-in help argument.
 In arguments' definition a flag set is all the flags available for a particular argument.
-On the command-line a flag set is all the concatenated flags typed by end-user after an at symbol.
+On the command-line a flag set is all the concatenated flags typed by end-user after a one char alias that may not have a prefix.
 Flag's candidates are implicit arguments or explicit arguments of the reference argument.
 A flag is defined by an alias char without the alias prefix i.e. in alias `/a` only `a` defines the flag.
 For each argument there is only one argument per char alias that is kept to generate the definition flag set for that argument.
 The rules to determine which argument is kept when multiple arguments aliases share the same char alias are:
 - If two aliases sharing the same char alias come from the same argument then the kept alias for flag is the alias with alias prefix that comes first in the list `['+', '-', '', '/', ':', '_', '--']`.